imissyouso/textmagic-rest-perl/README.md

 ## Usage Example

-Please follow the [installation](#installation) instruction and execute the following Perl code:
+Please follow the [installation](#installation) instructions and execute the following Perl code:

 ```perl
 use 5.010;